Murray Kinnell: Personal life

 Kinnell married Henrietta Goodwin in Philadelphia on April 14, 1914.
 She was a stage actress, born in Tacoma, Washington, but raised in the Washington, D.C. area.
 They had one son, Peter Kinnell, who was born in June 1916 while they resided in the UK.
 He did not join his parents in America until August 1925.

 According to newspaper accounts, Kinnell habitually wore a monocle in private life, and once told an interviewer "I became an actor because I didn't know any better".
 He was an excellent amateur fencer, and an active member of the Hollywood Cricket Club.
 Kinnell and his son Peter were part of the traveling Hollywood team that took on and beat a Vancouver eleven at a Cricket Jubilee in British Columbia.

 He was also a chess player; in the aftermath of World War II he and other British ex-pat veterans in Hollywood would visit Birmingham Hospital regularly to play disabled US veterans.

 Stage performances

 The table is by year of first performance.
-His performances from 1907, 1908, and 1910 lack documention as yet, and other early years are incomplete.
+His performances from 1907, 1908, and 1910 lack documentation as yet, and other early years are incomplete.